o2r-project/api/docs/compendium/substitute.md

 `GET /api/v1/compendium/:id`

-This request will be handled as a GET-request of an usual compendium. ( [Click for more information.](http://o2r.info/o2r-web-api/compendium/view/#view-single-compendium) )
+This request is handled as regular GET request of a compendium (see [View single compendium](http://o2r.info/o2r-web-api/compendium/view/#view-single-compendium)).

 ### Response